 After working for five years in tech sales in Southern California, I went to graduate school in LA, earning my MBA from USC in 1992.
 After graduation, I moved to the San Francisco Bay Area and worked in Silicon Valley.
 I worked my way up in some of the larger tech companies in Silicon Valley companies through marketing and eventually into general management.
 I worked in the Bay Area for a decade building my career.
 There is no place like Silicon Valley in terms of the numbers and breadth of technology companies, entrepreneurs, venture capital available, and the total ecosystem to support start-up companies.
 However, when I was recruited to run a small tech company in Los Angeles in 2001, I decided to take it.
 I had always liked the weather better in Southern California, and I felt I could still have a great career outside of “The Valley”.
 After my LA experience, I ran a small tech company in Orange County, which in a short time I sold to another Silicon Valley tech company.

 I have lived and worked in the Midwest, in the South, on the East Coast, and all up and down the coast of California, and I think this gives me a someone unique perspective on why San Diego is so different and so special.
+People often ask me what I love about San Diego and there are so many reasons why.
+I recommend that everyone should visit it at least once in their lifetime.
+If you don’t know much about San Diego but you still want to visit, I’d recommend checking out hotels near san diego airport.
+If you’re thinking about setting up a business here too, make sure you get to know the area first.

 The San Diego business community provided a very welcoming environment to me, and to my family.
 After I started running Entropic, one of our board members, Leo Spiegel, a partner at Mission Ventures, and board member and investor in Entropic, was super helpful in getting me woven-in with the fabric of the business community here, including accountants, lawyers, and other key service providers to companies.
 Everyone was so helpful and kind and collaborative…it was a totally different experience for me in my career.